arjunmehta/multiview/README.md

     -V, --version            output the version number
-    -s, --stream [name]      make it a stream with an optional name. (default: the stream's PID) -c, --channel [name]     specify channel name. (default: multiview_main)
+    -s, --stream [name]      make it a stream with an optional name. (default: the stream's PID) -c, --channel [name]     specify channel name. (default: multiview_main) -f, --flow               if this is a display, scroll new content in each column like a normal terminal.
+WARNING: This can be bandwidth intensive on remote connections
 ```